cloudflare/cloudflare-docs/products/1.1.1.1/src/content/setting-up-1.1.1.1/iphone.md

 If you want to configure 1.1.1.1 automatically, you can [download Cloudflare's 1.1.1.1: Faster Internet](https://apps.apple.com/us/app/1-1-1-1-faster-internet/id1423538627) free iOS app.

 1.1.1.1: Faster Internet automatically configures 1.1.1.1 on any network you connect to.
-Additionally, it allows you to enable the [WARP mode](https://developers.cloudflare.com/warp-client/), which keeps all your HTTP traffic private and secure.
+It also allows you to encrypt your DNS queries to 1.1.1.1 DNS resolver or enable the [WARP mode](https://developers.cloudflare.com/warp-client/), which gives you all the protection from 1.1.1.1 while additionally keeping all your HTTP traffic private and secure.
+By default, 1.1.1.1: Faster Internet is setup with the WARP mode.

 To set up 1.1.1.1: Faster Internet: